 three to get ready…

 Okay.
 That’s annoying.
-But isn’t it how you feel before posting / sharing?
-I have learned the hard way through blogging that a checklist is a must before you publicize.
+But isn’t it how you feel before posting and sharing?

-10 things small businesses absolutely must do before publicizing a blog
+10 things small businesses absolutely must do before publishing a blog

 (As it pertains to WordPress.)